pangers/Intelligence-iOS-Framework/README.md

 * RequestError.InternetOfflineError: Internet connectivity error, developer will need to wait until device has connected to the internet then try this request again.
 * RequestError.ParseError: Unable to parse the response of the call.
 Server is behaving unexpectedly, this is unrecoverable.

-These errors will be wrapped within an NSError using as domain RequestError.domain.
+These errors will be wrapped within an NSError using the domain: "RequestError".

 ## Analytics Module ##